noahalexander/eqtl.gxe.2026/README.md

 byxrm.state.enrichment.testing.R: enrichment testing for hotspots identified at the state level in byxrm experiments.

-3004.enrichment.testing.R: same as above but for the CBSxYJM cross.
+cbsxyjm.state.enrichment.testing.R: same as above but for the CBSxYJM cross.

 cbsxyjm.state.qtl.granges.R: modify ESR activity QTL confidence intervals to be at most 15kb. note: add same for BYxRM salt and sp experiments.